Principal - Kaihautū Whaihanga - Māori Design Leader

 “What drives all work I do – architectural, strategic governance, mentorship, business development – has to come from the puna (source) of integrity, generosity and a reflection of people and place.
 My whakapapa and my design thinking are inextricably linked.
 For me, nothing but beauty springs from the land and it’s our job to honour it architecturally.”

-She was co-chair in 2017-2018 of Architecture+Women, secretary 2016-2017, and a core team member since 2013.
-She was co-opted to the Board of the New Zealand Institute of Architects (NZIA) in 2016 as a representative of Ngā Aho – Aotearoa’s national network of Māori design professionals.
-In this role she helped implement Te Kawenata o Rata (a covenant) between Ngā Aho and the NZIA, recognising Te Tiriti o Waitangi.
+Her industry work includes roles as Co-Chair (2017-2018) and core team member of Architecture+Women between 2013 - 2018.
+Between 2016 and 2019 she was a Director on the Board of New Zealand Institute of Architects (NZIA) representing Ngā Aho – Aotearoa’s national network of Māori design professionals, during which time she helped implement Te Kawenata o Rata (a covenant) between Ngā Aho and the NZIA, recognising Te Tiriti o Waitangi.

 “It’s important to me to be a part of the conversations that are happening in the industry and beyond; everything I do stems from an active desire to make and support change.”